Radardisc/form3-test-payments-api/README.md

 # Payments REST API Exercise (Form3)
 [![CircleCI](https://circleci.com/gh/liamg/form3-test-payments-api.svg?style=svg)](https://circleci.com/gh/liamg/form3-test-payments-api)

 This is a very basic REST API built in Golang with a PostgreSQL database.
-It is containerised and can be run locally using docker compose (see below).
+It is containerised and can be run locally using docker-compose (see below).

 The basic design is [summarised here](design.pdf).